Bayesian Search for Robust Optima: Background

-A state-of-the-art Bayesian approach was presented by ur Rehman et al. \cite{urrehman2014efficient}.
-This method exploits a $\GP$ with a modified formulation of the expected improvement, which aims to account for the robust performance over a region of the design space.
-Whilst this technique is shown to be useful for expensive robust optimisation, there are two drawbacks: \textit{(1)} the uncertainty of the $\GP$ is largely disregarded when calculating the modified expected improvement, as only the uncertainty at the estimated worst performing location is considered; and \textit{(2)} this method is demonstrated with a somewhat substantial number of initial observations (100 in 10 dimensions), which makes it rather unsuitable for \textit{very} expensive functions.
-Owing to this method being considered state of the art we have elected to include our own implementation of it for comparison during experimentation.
+A state-of-the-art Bayesian approach was presented by \citet{urrehman2014efficient}.
+This method exploits a GP with a modified formulation of the expected improvement, which aims to account for the robust performance over a region of the design space.
+Whilst this technique is shown to be useful for expensive robust optimisation, there are two drawbacks: \textit{(a)} the uncertainty of the GP is largely disregarded when calculating the modified expected improvement, as only the uncertainty at the estimated worst performing location is considered; and \textit{(b)} this method is demonstrated with a somewhat substantial number of initial observations (100 in 10 dimensions), which makes it rather unsuitable for \textit{very} expensive functions.
+Since this method is considered to be state-of-the-art we have elected to include our own implementation of it for comparison during experimentation.